 Managing fleets is a complex task.
-It involves organizing operations, managing employees, maintaining fleet’s safety, taking care of the administrative work, and much more.
+It involves organizing operations, managing employees, maintaining fleet safety, taking care of administrative work, and much more.
 Simultaneously managing all these tasks efficiently can be difficult for fleet managers.

 ELDs are much more than just a tool for compliance.
 They provide valuable data, information, and insights that fleet managers can use to improve fleet operations.
 Moreover, because ELDs automate so many things, fleet managers can reduce many repetitive tasks and administrative burdens.

-In this blog post, we take a look at 10 fleet management challenges that ELDs can solve.
+10 fleet management challenges that ELDs can solve

 Establishing and maintaining real-time communication is a major challenge for drivers and fleet managers.